Israeli airstrikes kill dozens across Lebanon as Hezbollah confirms a 7th top commander was killed

 Hezbollah confirmed Nabil Kaouk, the deputy head of the militant group's Central Council, was killed on Saturday, making him the seventh senior Hezbollah leader slain in Israeli strikes in a little over a week.
 They include founding members who had evaded death or detention for decades.

-The Israeli military said it carried out another targeted strike on Beirut on Sunday, but did not immediately provide details.
+The Israeli military said it also carried out another targeted strike on Beirut, but did not immediately provide details.

-In a widely circulated video of the strike in Sidon, verified by The Associated Press, a building swayed before collapsing as neighbors filmed the strike.
+In a widely circulated video of a strike in Sidon, verified by The Associated Press, a building swayed before collapsing as neighbors filmed.
 On one TV station, the broadcaster called on viewers to pray for a family caught under the rubble, posting their pictures, as rescuers failed to reach them.
-The Lebanese health ministry reported Sunday that at least 14 medics were killed in two days in the south.
+The Lebanese health ministry reported that at least 14 medics were killed over two days in the south.

-Meanwhile, wreckage from the strike on Friday that killed Nasrallah was still smoldering more than two days later.
+Meanwhile, wreckage from the strike on Friday that killed Nasrallah was still smoldering.
 AP journalists saw smoke over the rubble as people flocked to the site, some to check on what's left of their homes and others to pay respects, pray or simply to see the destruction.

+In response to the dramatic escalation in Israeli strikes on Lebanon, Hezbollah significantly increased its attacks in the past week, from several dozen to several hundred daily, the military said.
+The attacks injured several people and caused damage, but most of the rockets and drones were intercepted by Israel’s air defense systems or fell in open areas.

+The army says its strikes have degraded Hezbollah’s capabilities and the number of launches would be much higher if Hezbollah had not been hit.

 Also on Sunday, the Israeli military said dozens of aircraft struck Houthi targets in Yemen in response to a recent attack on Israel.
 The military said it targeted power plants and sea port facilities in the city of Hodeida.

-The Houthis launched a ballistic missile attack on Ben Gurion airport on Saturday when Prime Minister Benjamin Netanyahu was arriving.
-The Houthi media office said the Israelis strikes hit the Hodeida and Rass Issa ports along with two power plants in Hodeida city, which is a stronghold for the Iranian-backed rebels.
+The Houthis launched a ballistic missile attack on Ben Gurion airport on Saturday when Israeli Prime Minister Benjamin Netanyahu was arriving.
+The Houthi media office said the Israeli strikes hit the Hodeida and Rass Issa ports, along with two power plants in Hodeida city, a stronghold for the Iranian-backed rebels.
+Four people were killed and 33 wounded, Houthi-run media reported.

-Following the strikes, fire and plumes of smoke could be seen in the air over the Hodeida.

-The Houthis claimed that they had taken precautionary measures ahead of the strikes, emptying oil storages in the ports, according to Nasruddin Ammer, deputy director of the Houthi media office.
+The Houthis claimed they took precautionary measures ahead of the strikes, emptying oil storages in the ports, according to Nasruddin Ammer, deputy director of the Houthi media office.
 He said in a post on X platform the strikes won’t stop the rebels’ attacks on shipping routes and on Israel.

 Meanwhile, White House national security spokesman John Kirby said Israel's airstrikes in Lebanon had “wiped out” Hezbollah’s command structure, but he warned the group will work quickly to rebuild it.